rozek/banglejs-2-activities/README.md

 Because of a restriction to 3-bit colours, a Bangle.js 2 may only display 8 different colors without dithering.

-The underlying [source code](Colors/BasicColors.js) may be run both in the [emulator](https://www.espruino.com/ide?emulator&codeurl=https://raw.githubusercontent.com/rozek/banglejs-2-activities/main/Colors/BasicColors.js) and on a [real device](https://www.espruino.com/ide?codeurl=https://raw.githubusercontent.com/rozek/banglejs-2-activities/main/Colors/BasicColors.js).
+The underlying [source code](Colors/BasicColors.js) for this example may be run both in the [emulator](https://www.espruino.com/ide?emulator&codeurl=https://raw.githubusercontent.com/rozek/banglejs-2-activities/main/Colors/BasicColors.js) and on a [real device](https://www.espruino.com/ide?codeurl=https://raw.githubusercontent.com/rozek/banglejs-2-activities/main/Colors/BasicColors.js).

 <br clear="left">